How Does Fake Door Testing Work? Benefits & Risks for Researchers

 Once your beta testing is over and you’re ready to release your new feature MVP, you already have an invested group of (ex-beta) users that could be willing to pay for this—just make sure you offer it at an exclusive rate.
 Say thanks.

-Discover new customer cohorts #
+Discover new customer cohorts with a fake door test #

 Fake door tests can also be beneficial if run out of product and via targeted ads.
 They can help you find product-market fit early on and identify entirely new groups of customers for a product launch.